SmoothGlue Enterprise Prerequisites

 2. DNS

-The System Integrator must provide a domain name to route external traffic to the deployed SmoothGlue environments.
+You must provide a domain name to route external traffic to the deployed SmoothGlue environments.
 The IaC will set up a public-facing Load Balancer in the VPC's public subnets.
-After deploying the SmoothGlue IaC, the System Integrator should update the domain's DNS records to direct traffic to the deployed SmoothGlue environments.
+After deploying the SmoothGlue IaC, you should update the domain's DNS records to direct traffic to the deployed SmoothGlue environments.

 3. Certificates